The Hound of the Baskervilles: Plot

-In London, 1889, Dr. James Mortimer asks for the aid of Sherlock Holmes, beginning by reading him a legend that has run in the Baskerville family since the time of the English Civil War, when Sir Hugo Baskerville kidnapped a farmer's daughter.
-When the girl escaped, Hugo pursued her, swearing a curse upon himself in his mad rage.
-Hugo's companions later found the girl dead of fear, and Hugo killed by a demonic hound.
-The dog is said to have haunted Dartmoor ever since, causing the premature death of many Baskervilles.

-Mortimer explains that his friend, the philanthropic baronet Sir Charles Baskerville, took the legend very seriously.
-Sir Charles, who had a weak heart, had retired to Baskerville Hall in 1887, after amassing a fortune in South Africa.
-When the baronet's body was later found in a yew alley, with an expression of horror on his face, the death was attributed to cardiac arrest; however, Mortimer had secretly noticed large canine paw prints near the body.
-Sir Charles had been the eldest of three Baskerville brothers, and Sir Henry, the Canadian son of the deceased second brother, is Sir Charles' heir.
+In London, 1889, Sherlock Holmes and John Watson are visited by a Dr James Mortimer, asking for the aid of Holmes, beginning by reading him a legend that has run in the Baskerville family since the time of the English Civil War, when Sir Hugo Baskerville kidnapped a farmer's daughter.
+When the girl escaped Hugo pursued her, swearing a curse upon himself in his mad rage.
+Hugo's companions witnessed the girl dead of fear and Hugo killed by a demonic hound that is said to have haunted Dartmoor ever since, causing the premature death of many Baskervilles.
+Mortimer further explains that his friend, the philanthropic baronet Sir Charles Baskerville, who took the legend very seriously and had a weak heart, had resided at Baskerville Hall after amassing a fortune in South Africa.
+When the baronet's body was found in a yew alley, with an expression of horror on his face, the death was attributed to cardiac arrest; however Mortimer had noticed large canine paw prints near the body.
+Sir Charles had been the eldest of three Baskerville brothers and Sir Henry, the Canadian son of the deceased second brother, is Sir Charles' heir.
 The rather immoral third brother, Rodger, died of yellow fever in South America in 1876.
-Mortimer, the executor of Sir Charles's will, fears it might not be wise to bring Sir Henry to Dartmoor, in view of the possible supernatural dangers.
+Mortimer, the executor of Sir Charles' will, fears it might not be wise to bring Sir Henry to Dartmoor in view of the possible supernatural dangers.